Intro to Chemical Signaling and Communication by Microbes

 • Direct signaling (also called juxtacrine signaling) involves communication between cells that are in direct contact with each other.
 This communication is often mediated by gap junctions in animal cells and plasmodesmata in plant cells.

-• Autocrine singaling occurs when a ligand acts on the same cell that releases it.
+• Autocrine signaling occurs when a ligand acts on the same cell that releases it.

-• Pheromones are released into the environment to act on a the cells in a different individual.
+• Pheromones are released into the environment to act on the cells in a different individual.

-The video below provides a concise overview of a few of these process above:
+The video below provides a concise overview of a few of these processes above:

 Functions and Types of Hormones